intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/Optimization/training.md

 Parameters:

-`x`: Training dataset, RDD of Sample or ImageSet or TextSet.
+`x`: Training dataset.
+RDD of Sample or ImageSet or TextSet.
 `batchSize`: Number of samples per gradient update.
 Default is 32.
 `nbEpoch`: Number of epochs to train.
 Default is 10.
 `validationData`: RDD of Sample, or null if validation is not configured.
 Default is null.